ExitValue.ai

 Home health is heavily regulated.
 Buyers conduct extensive diligence on Medicare certification and survey history, state licensing, OASIS documentation accuracy, and billing compliance.
 Any history of ADRs (Additional Documentation Requests), RAPs under review, or state survey deficiencies will reduce your valuation or kill a deal entirely.

-Want to know what your home health business is worth?
+Estimate your home health business value

 Frequently Asked Questions